Tongguan District

-Tongguan District (铜官区 (銅官區, Tóngguān Qū)) is an urban district under the administration of the city of Tongling, Anhui Province, People's Republic of China.
+Tongguan District (铜官区 (銅官區, Tóngguān Qū)) is an urban district under the administration of the city of Tongling, Anhui Province, China.
 It has a total area of 83 km2, and a population of approximately 402,062.
 The district's postal code is 244000 and 244031.
 Tongguan District was established after the merge of Tongguanshan District and Shizishan District in October 2015.

 Administrative divisions

-Tongguan District administers nine subdistricts and one town.
-These include :
+Tongguan District administers 20 subdistricts, 1 town and 2 others: